bobbrady/mariadb-dockerized/README.md

 docker build -t <your_tag_prefix>/mariadb .
 ```

 Run a Docker container baseed on the image, run config and data directories as shared volumes on your localhost.
+Make container DB port 3306 avaiable to the host system.
 ```shell
  docker run -d --name mariadb_dev \
 -p 3306:3306 \